edamametechnologies/edamame_posture_cli/README.md

 edamame_posture check-policy-for-domain example.com standard_policy
 ```

+This command returns a non-zero exit code when the policy is not met, allowing CI/CD pipelines to halt if security requirements aren't satisfied.

 ### 3. Continuous Monitoring with Access Control (`start`)

 The `start` command initiates a background process that continuously monitors the device security posture and can enable conditional access controls as defined in the [EDAMAME Hub](https://hub.edamame.tech):